 Even if a company isn’t looking to expand their market base abroad, translation services can bring added value by accessing additional customers in the U.S. Within the United States alone there is a linguistically diverse population, with an estimated 11 million people, or 4.2% of the population, who experiences some level of difficulty in speaking and understanding English.
 Translation is an effective tool which can help to ensure success in business.

 Before beginning a translation project, you should know what to expect.
-Translation is more than simply “bilingual typing” and cannot be done by just anyone who speaks another language.
+A translation project is more than simply “bilingual typing” and cannot be done by just anyone who speaks another language.
 Professional translators are thoroughly knowledgeable about both the languages and cultures that they work in.
 They are writers, capable of producing texts that read well in the target language.
 But above all, they are effective bridges between the languages they work in, with the ability to render the message of the original text in the target language, using the appropriate style and terminology.